Heartbyte

 Do they ask to talk to your end users?

 A vendor meets the manager, takes notes, and writes a spec.
-A partner asks to spend a day sitting with the team who will use the system.
-If nobody from the vendor side wants to talk to your finance clerk, your ops admin, or your warehouse supervisor — they're building for the demo, not the job.
+A partner asks to spend a day sitting with the team who'll use the system.
+If nobody on the vendor side wants to talk to your finance clerk, your ops admin, or your warehouse supervisor, they're building for the demo, not the job.

 2